supsi-dacd-isaac/BayesReconPy/paper/paper.md

 # Acknowledgements

-Research funded by the Swiss National Science Foundation (grant 200021_212164), the Hasler Foundation (project: *hierarchical forecasting with mixed hierarchies*), the European Union (project: 101160720 — ENERGENIUS), and the Swiss State Secretariat for Education, Research and Innovation (SERI) in the context of the Horizon Europe research and innovation programme project DR-RISE (Grant Agreement No 101104154).
+Research funded by the Swiss National Science Foundation (grant 200021_212164), the European Union (project: 101160720 — ENERGENIUS), and the Swiss State Secretariat for Education, Research and Innovation (SERI) in the context of the Horizon Europe research and innovation programme project DR-RISE (Grant Agreement No 101104154).

 # References